 Easing, rather than rushing into the forex is probably the single most important thing you can do to better your odds.

-Another aspect of the forex market that differs from stock trading is that after filling out a short questionnaire about trading goals, anyone who who can present a debit card and some means of identification is qualified to trade -- and on margin ratios unavailable in the stock market --without depositing a cent in their forex account.
+Another aspect of the forex market that differs from stock trading is that after filling out a short questionnaire about trading goals, anyone who can present a debit card and some means of identification is qualified to trade—and on margin ratios unavailable in the stock market—without depositing a cent in their forex account.

 These forex trading characteristics can attract dreamers hoping for a quick cure for financial ills.
 In this sense, it has an attraction similar to state lotteries.
-Abundant research about lottery participantsconcludes that the average lottery ticket holder is poor and that 21 percent of participants believe it's the surest and best path to wealth.
-In reality, the odds of winning a state lottery are about one hundred million to one.
+Abundant research about lottery participants concludes that the average lottery ticket holder is poor.
+In reality, the odds of winning a Mega-Millions multi-state lottery are about one hundred seventy-six million to one.

 So far as the forex is concerned, the hazards are particularly abundant for new traders because the reality is that unlike the lottery, because the trading on the forex not a game of chance: it's a game of skill, too often a skill that new traders don't bother to acquire before placing their first trades.